Vijai Sardesai

-Vijai Sardesai (born 14 June 1970) is an Indian politician who is currently a member of the Goa Legislative Assembly representing the Fatorda constituency and belongs to the Goa Forward Party.
-He also served as Deputy Chief Minister of Goa in the Government of Goa, until his withdrawal from the cabinet of ministers on 13 July 2019.
+Vijai Jaivant Sardesai (born 14 June 1970) is an Indian politician and businessman who serves as a member of the Goa Legislative Assembly representing the Fatorda constituency and belongs to the Goa Forward Party.
+He also served as seventh Deputy Chief Minister of Goa from March to July 2019.

-Early life and personal background
+Early and personal life

-Vijai Sardesai was born on 14 June 1970 in Buenos Aires, Argentina to Jaivant and Laxmibai Sardesai (née Mogabai).
+Vijai Jaivant Sardesai was born on 14 June 1970 in Buenos Aires, Argentina to Jaivant and Laxmibai Sardesai (née Mogabai).
 His father Jaivant was an entomologist who served with the United Nations.
-His sisters are Savita Kerkar and academic Madhavi Sardesai.
-Sardesai earned a Bachelor of Science degree in agriculture from the Dr. Balasaheb Sawant Konkan Krishi Vidyapeeth in 1992 and is a real estate dealer by profession.
+His sisters are Savita Kerkar (married to Subodh Kerkar) and academic Madhavi Sardesai.
+Ravindra Kelekar is his uncle.

+Sardesai completed a Bachelor of Science degree in agriculture from the Dr. Balasaheb Sawant Konkan Krishi Vidyapeeth in 1992 and is a real estate dealer by profession.

 Vijai married Usha Sardesai and they have a daughter named Urvi.

 Sardesai is the President of the Progressive Goa Wrestling Association and also of the Goa Dodgeball Association.
 Sardesai has pledged to donate his eyes post his death.